petomajci/temperatureStations/README.md

-See Challenge description in Challenge Readme_2019.docx
+See Challenge description in Challenge_readme.pdf

 See my solution in myRnotebook.ipynb  which is Jupyter R notebook